 Package theft is a common occurrence in NYC.
-If you don’t have a doorman or a dedicated package room in your building, it’s likely you’ve run into issues receiving mail.
-On openigloo, an app where renters can anonymously review their NYC buildings, a tenant shared “If you ever want a package delivered to you do not live here.
+If you don’t have a doorman or a dedicated package room in your building, you’ve likely run into issues receiving mail.
+On openigloo, an app where renters can anonymously review their NYC buildings, a tenant shared, “If you ever want a package delivered to you, do not live here.
 There are no cameras anywhere in the building to help.”

 Thousands of renters have shared reviews about their challenges with building security.
 So what does the data tell us?
 7% of renters on openigloo have experienced package theft.
 Package theft happens at higher rates in buildings with 20-40 units.
-Smaller buildings (less than 5 units) or larger buildings (over 150 units) have lower rates of package theft.
+Smaller buildings (less than 5 units) or larger buildings (over 150 units) have lower package theft rates.

 The neighborhood with the highest rate of stolen packages?
 Hamilton Heights.
 15% of tenants in this neighborhood reported an issue with package theft in their buildings compared to the city average of 7%.